nixsee/NewNoteFromSelection-VSCode/README.md

     Cons of using "-":
     - Your links and graph node labels will have "-" in them

+    *** This would also be a very good place for someone to improve the code with some sort of Regex find/replace for "-","_", etc... ***
 1. Wait for macro to run.
 It should take a few seconds.
 1. If you are unsatisfied with the results, you can undo it all by pressing Ctrl+Z.
 1. If you left spaces in the file names, delete the "dummy" files from your file tree when done processing all selections.